Newspapers – Part 1

-Figure 1 shows the front page of the Chicago Daily News on 25 April 1964.
-The headline reads, “109 Arrested in Vice Den”, with the sub-headline of, “8 Teachers, Suburb Principal Seized”.
-An excerpt of the article reads as follows:
+A vivid illustration of this destructive force can be seen in Figure 1, depicting the front page of the Chicago Daily News on April 25, 1964.
+The headline boldly announces, “109 Arrested in Vice Den,” with the sub-headline detailing the capture of “8 Teachers, Suburb Principal Seized.”
+An excerpt from the article reads:

 “Sheriff’s deputies arrested 109 persons – including eight teachers and a suburban school principal – in an early-Saturday narcotics raid on the N. Mannheim Rd’s “Glitter Gulch.”